 Bedding and clothing

-Imagine, the same way that formaldehyde is used to preserve bodies in the morgue is the same way that a small amount is added to the clothing and bedding to preserve the fibers.
+Mostly, formaldehyde is used to preserve bodies in the morgue.
+In the same way, a small amount is added to the clothing and bedding to preserve the fibers.

 Even after washing, some of this chemical still lingers.
 However, using baking soda, Borax or white vinegar can wash the chemical away for good.